nodered/Mycroft-Battery-Powered-Satellite/README.md

       #load-module module-suspend-on-idle

-    Edit /etc/pulse/daemon.conf and change flat-volumes = yes to no (Needed to turn down volume to 1% at the Mycroft instance)
+    Edit /etc/pulse/daemon.conf and change flat-volumes = yes to no (Needed to turn down volume to 1% at the Mycroft instance w/mic and speaker)

       ; flat-volumes = yes (default setting)